tuongpx/master-cicd/git/hand-ons-gitlab/README.md

 Conflict resolved!

 ----
-## 🛠️ 10.Hands-on lab: Installing GitLab CE and Gitlab Runner.
+## 🛠️ Hands-on lab: Installing GitLab CE and Gitlab Runner.
 This guide explains how to install GitLab CE and GitLab Runner on a single Rocky Linux 9 server.
 It is optimized for a LAB environment with the following specs:
     - 4 vCPU